COVID-19 | April 21, 2020

 As a result, nurses and physicians are standing in for families during a patients’ last moments, if they are able.
 Sadly, some patients are dying with no one at their side, and families face the additional hardship of not being there for their loved ones.

-As healthcare facilities and frontline healthcare workers struggle to deal with an unprecedented number of these heartbreaking scenarios, there are some actions they can take to ease this altered end-of-life experience for patients and their families.
+As healthcare facilities and frontline healthcare workers struggle to deal with an unprecedented number of these heartbreaking scenarios, there are some actions they can take to ease this altered end-of-life experience during COVID-19 for patients and their families.

 Communicate Compassionately and Honestly